nuts-foundation/nuts-node/docs/pages/deployment/tls-configuration.rst

 .. note::

-    In a (level 4) pass-through configuration, the origin IP address for all connections to the Nuts node will be equal to that of the load balancer.
+    In a (level 4) pass-through configuration, the Nuts node will see the load balancer as origin (IP) for all incoming connections.
-    You will have to handle IP logging in this configuration yourself.

 TLS Offloading
 **************